 World Remit has good global reach.
 It is accessible by most remittance-sending countries in the world, and the payout options are rather diverse.
 Between western countries there are only bank-to-bank transfers, but with developing countries you can withdraw funds in cash or as mobile payment.

 There are no dedicated currency dealers assisting you, but it all makes perfect sense considering the focus of the company.
-They don’t deal with high value clients which need to hedge their large transactions; Instead, they focus on work migrants who are sending money home.
+They don’t deal with high value clients which need to hedge large transactions; Instead, they focus on work migrants who are sending money home.

 You can only make spot transfers.

 Excellent app with the full functionality as the website.
 As soon as you have registered to the online platform, you can also sign up to the app, and be able to make payments with one click.
 The whole process is very slick

 I’m in love I’m in love with this app.
 Have been with western union for decades.
 But this guys has better sending rate.
 Hope they continue this way.
 5 stars from me